MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

     - **data**:     compressed bitmap encoded in base 64 characters
     - **origi**:    array containing [x, y] coordinates of the top left corner of the bitmap into the mask

-Here we can see the complete json with all the values, but not all the data are usefull for our scope, only the data shown above will be used from our algorithm for the mask recostruction, so the most important part it's the field "data" under "bitmap" that contain effectively the bitmap.
+Here we can see the complete json with all the values, but not all the data are usefull for our scope, only the data shown above will be used from our algorithm for the mask recostruction, so the most important part it's the field "data" under "bitmap" that contain effectively the lable.

 ```json
 {